 - Customer satisfaction: We read through extensive product reviews and compared technical support offerings.

 Based on these criteria, we have determined that Freshsales is the best Salesforce alternative for small businesses.
-Freshsales was given this distinction as it offers the most direct one-to-one comparable features while providing additional customization capability at a more affordable price point.
+Freshsales was given this distinction as it offers the most direct one-to-one comparable features while being more accessible for small businesses, along with additional customization capability at a more affordable price point.

 Freshsales: Best Overall Salesforce Alternative for Small Businesses

 Freshsales is a fully featured CRM with contact management as well as flexible lead and opportunity tracking that can be customized to your needs.
 Because it is easier to use and offered as a lower price point compared to Salesforce with many of the same robust features, we recommend it as the best overall alternative.
-It’s best overall for those seeking a highly customizable and competitively priced CRM for small businesses.
+We recommend Freshsales for those seeking a highly customizable and competitively priced CRM for small businesses.

 Freshsales Tiered Features